-Four distinct seasons and a top-notch list of things to do make this one of Australia’s most livable cities AND enjoyable destinations.
+Four distinct seasons and a top-notch list of things to do make this one of Australia’s most liveable cities AND enjoyable destinations.
 Since good cheer and outstanding food are never in short supply, we think you might be interested in the very best bars in Launceston right now.
 Have a look and see which one you’ll visit first.

 The cosy character with the friendliest bartenders in town